Rock Radio Heaven (S)

 Also known as: Birth name was Richard J. Sklar

-Stations: WPAC Patchogue, N.Y., WNYC, WINS, WMGM, WABC New York
+Stations: WPAC Patchogue, New York, WNYC, WINS, WMGM, WABC New York

 Notes: Grew up in Brighton Beach, Brooklyn.
 Legendary program director at WABC during its glory years from 1962 to 1977.
 Kept the station on top of the ratings pile during his entire career there.
 Sklar was promoted to vice-president of programming for ABC's radio division in 1977, then left ABC in 1984 to start his own radio consultancy business.
 His story and that of WABC's is told in Sklar's book "Rockin' America."
 Inducted into the Radio Hall of Fame in 1993.
 Died due to a lack of oxygen and other mistakes made by the hospital staff on the operating table during minor foot surgery.
 The hospital was found to be negligent and fined, and the physician that treated him had her license to practice medicine suspended by the state.
 Sklar was 62.